bolt/docs/docs/configuration/permissions.md

 to be certain.

 `ROLE_USER` is the role a user gets when there is no role set.
-It doesn't give access to anything in the bolt admin.
+It doesn't give access to anything in the Bolt administration panel.

 `ROLE_EDITOR` is to be used when you want to limit the contenttypes that can be edited.